 paymentAuthorizationControllerDidAuthorizePayment

 Frame debugging helps you find out whether the view of each frame is correctly aligned.
-You can customize your view using Xcode Simulator to replicate the view you will get for each app frame.
+You can customize your view using Xcode iPhone Simulator to replicate the view you will get for each app frame.

 Follow this path to enable the feature: